Pillar: a supporting, integral, or upstanding member or part

 Businesses are built on critical pillars that support their success.
 But the thing about pillars is, if one isn’t sound, it will increase the load on others and ultimately force them to fail over time.

-We’re marketers, but we recognize that marketing is just one element of business success.
+As Boston-based digital marketers, we recognize that marketing is just one element of business success.
 Great marketing without a strategy, a recognizable brand, and a clear picture of who your audience is, becomes little more than pretty pictures.
 And, even if your marketing and creative is well-informed, if you don’t have the internal systems needed to tell your stories, nurture and support your staff, and critically, deliver for your clients every time, you’re headed for an expensive, uphill battle.

 Aligning and optimizing these fundamentals will help your business grow and succeed in today’s competitive and — dare we say it — uncharted, unstable environment.